 PCB treatment status

 Polychlorinated biphenyls (PCBs) are now designated as prohibited substances.
 PCB wastes now being stored must be treated at designated treatment facilities no later than the end of March 2027.
-In fiscal 2018, 29 capacitors and other items were treated.
+6 transformers, some waste clothes and 9 trays were disposed of in fiscal 2020.

 Strengthening Environmental Education to Pass Environmental Conservation Activities on to Future Generations